psimyn/recaptcha/README.md

 ## verify_recaptcha

 This method returns `true` or `false` after processing the parameters from the reCAPTCHA widget.
 Why isn't this a model validation?
 Because that violates MVC.
-You can use it like this, or how ever you like.
+You can use it like this, or however you like.
 Passing in the ActiveRecord object is optional, if you do--and the captcha fails to verify--an error will be added to the object for you to use.